Port of London: Port industries

-The volume of shipping in the Port of London supported a very extensive ship repairing industry.
+The volume of shipping in the Port of London supported a very extensive ship-repairing industry.
 In 1864, when most ships coming in were built of wood and powered by sail, there were 33 ship-repairing dry docks.
 The largest of these was Langley's Lower Dock at Deptford Green, which was 460 ft in length.
-While the building of large ships ceased with the closure of the Thames Ironworks and Shipbuilding Company at Leamouth in 1912, the ship repairing trade continued to flourish.
-Although by 1930 the number of major dry docks had been reduced to 16, highly mechanised and geared to the repair of iron and steel-hulled ships.
+While the building of large ships ceased with the closure of the Thames Ironworks and Shipbuilding Company at Leamouth in 1912, the ship repairing trade continued to flourish, though by 1930 the number of major dry docks had been reduced to 16, highly mechanised and geared to the repair of iron- and steel-hulled ships.

 There were also numerous power stations and gas works on the Thames and its tributaries and canals.
-Major Thames-side gasworks were located at Beckton and East Greenwich, with power stations including Brimsdown, Hackney and West Ham on the River Lea and Kingston, Fulham, Lots Road, Wandsworth, Battersea, Bankside, Stepney, Deptford, Greenwich, Blackwall Point, Brunswick Wharf, Woolwich, Barking, Belvedere, Littlebrook, West Thurrock, Northfleet, Tilbury and Grain on the Thames.
+Major Thames-side gasworks were located at Beckton and East Greenwich, with power stations including Brimsdown, Hackney and West Ham on the River Lea and Kingston, Fulham, Lots Road, Wandsworth, Battersea, Bankside, Stepney, Deptford, Greenwich, Blackwall Point, Brunswick Wharf, Woolwich, Barking, Belvedere, Littlebrook, West Thurrock, Northfleet, Tilbury, and Grain on the Thames.

 The coal requirements of power stations and gas works constituted a large proportion of London's post-war trade.
 A 1959 Times article states: